sourcegraph/sourcegraph-public-snapshot/doc/cody/faq.md

 ### How do I stop a running embeddings job?

-Jobs in state **queued** or **processing** can be canceled by admins from the **Cody > Embeddings Jobs** page.
+Jobs in state _QUEUED_ or _PROCESSING_ can be canceled by admins from the **Cody > Embeddings Jobs** page.
 To cancel a job, click on the _Cancel_ button of the job you want to cancel.
 The job will be marked for cancellation.
 Note that, depending on the state of the job, it might take a few seconds or minutes for the job to actually be canceled.

 ### Third party dependencies